arve0/master/thesis.md

 Pathologists suggest that aggressiveness of a tumor is related to how fiber is aligned at the tumor peripheral.
 In example straight aligned fibers can be a sign that tumor cells have modified the stroma to promote spreading of cells.
 The alignment of fibers is a feature which can be extracted by image processing.
 Since several techniques to extract features is imaginable, supervised machine learning is practical for finding novel approaches.

 Results on the dataset was positive/negative.
+Details on the result.

 A proposal for further research with the same dataset is extracting more features from the images and use equivalent methods to find relationships to the clinic data.
-IF POSITIVE RESULT: Also since collecting tissue sample is a part of the standard procedure in breast cancer diagnosis at St. Olavs hospital, one can do the analysis described in this thesis to further confirm or falsify the result.
+IF POSITIVE RESULT: Collecting tissue sample is a part of the standard procedure in breast cancer diagnosis at St. Olavs hospital, and one can do the analysis described in this thesis to further confirm or falsify the result.